MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/lead-lifecycle.md

 The [automated scoring system](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/marketing/score-manage-leads) enables Marketing to calculate a score for each lead based on demographic details, firmographic details, and actions taken by the associated contact (or for account-based leads, contacts belonging to the associated account).
 Scorable interactions include, for example: opening an email, submitting a landing page, visiting your website, or attending an event.
 You can design your segments and customer journeys to react to promising patterns in contacts' behavior, so you can engage them further with targeted messaging and enticing offers that nurture their interest.

 Each scoring model includes a sales-ready threshold.
-When a lead's score passes this threshold, it gets marked as sales ready, which can trigger other events within Dynamics 365 for Customer Engagement, including advancing the lead through its business process and alerting teleprospectors or salespeople to pick it up.
+When a lead's score passes this threshold, it gets marked as sales ready, which can trigger other events within Dynamics 365, including advancing the lead through its business process and alerting teleprospectors or salespeople to pick it up.

 <a name="lead-business-process"></a>

 ## The lead business process

-Like many entities in Dynamics 365 for Customer Engagement, lead records support _business processes_.
+Like many entities in Dynamics 365, lead records support _business processes_.
 A sample lead process for marketing is provided out of the box, but most organizations will customize this or create a custom one that matches their own internal processes.
 The supplies process creates a timeline that tracks the progress of the lead from generation to sales acceptance.
 Each stage of the business process timeline provides a drop-down menu of fields that support that stage of the process and a button for marking that stage complete and activating the next stage of the process.

 The following image shows the out-of-box business process, which creates the horizontal bar in the page header.
 The Inquiry stage is currently active, and the menu for this stage is shown open.
 Select any stage of the process to open its menu, where you can enter values, switch to that stage, or advance to the next stage as needed.